arohner/spectrum/README.md

 Because foo has a spec, we destructure the arguments vector, and assign the spec `#'int?` to `x`.
-In the `let`, we identify inc takes an integer (handwaving here) and returns an int, and so assign `y` the spec `int?`.
+In the `let`, we identify inc takes an long and returns a long, and so assign `y` the spec `long`.
 Finally, the `y` in the body has the same spec as the y in the `let`.

 ### spectrum.check

 Where the magic happens.
 It takes a flow, and performs checks.
 Returns a seq of ParseError records.

+The checking process just `c/conform`s the inputs to every function call, and the return value of functions.
+Using our previous example, `y` has the spec `long`, and (c/conform #'int? long) returns truthy, so the function checks.

 ## Transformers

+Spectrum has two kinds of transformers, to add more detail to types: invoke transformer and type transformer

+### Invoke

 clojure.spec doesn't have logic variables, which means some specs aren't as tight as they could be.
 Consider `map`, which takes a fn of